 Although, I believe that Canterbury Kayaking’s Grade 2 Certificate Course is the best in the country, there are other providers that offer good programs too.
 Making a very generalised comparison, our grade 2 program has more of a focus on whitewater skills, safety, and rolling, rather than multisport speed.
 We teach you to roll, and promote confidence around the sorts of features that many people struggle with on race-day.

 When booking a course, it’s also worth thinking about what happens if weather or river-flows are not favourable on the dates you’ve chosen.
-Our courses run regardless of the weather due to our location options.
+Canterbury Kayaking courses run regardless of the weather due to our location options.
 But other providers may need to reschedule you, and this is quite common during the spring months.
 Check with the provider you’re considering, and factor this in, along with what happens if you don’t pass your certificate right away.

 November/December: Skills Development & Experience

 As I mentioned in the previous section, whether you’ve passed your grade 2 certificate by this point or not, the success you have on the river during Coast to Coast will be determined by how you focus your time during these next two months.